David-F-G-Flores/2-Variant-Search-R-/README.md

 The code below was used to search for Bos taurus homologs, of mouse genes associated with perinatal lethality.
 This code follows on from the repository "MGI-search-R-", and uses the final ``` mousegenes ``` object which contains mouse genes and the supporting evidence.

 Because multiple studies (supporting evidence) of the same gene were identified, the ``` mousegenes ``` object held duplicated genes.
-The object was sorted by publication and duplicate genes removed, using R.
+The object was sorted by year of publication and duplicate genes removed, using R.

 Open bioMart library.
 ```R